University courses shall be numbered as follows:

 With the approval of the academic unit offering the course, an undergraduate student may repeat a course once.
 Both the original and the repeat grade shall be computed into the student's GPA, but the credit hours for the repeat shall not be counted.
 Through the prior approval requirement, a department or program may give enrollment priority to students who have not yet successfully completed the course into which they seek entry.

 Graduate students may repeat any course, but only the first and second grades will be included in the cumulative GPA.
 Subsequent grades will not be included, but will appear on the transcript.
 The number of credits earned in the course will apply only once towards total credits.
 For formally approved repeatable courses, each course will be fully counted on the transcript with regard to credits, grades, and GPA calculation.

 |C.||Duplication of Credit

 A student may not receive University credit for courses taken at the University that duplicate courses taken previously and for which credit has been allowed.
 This rule applies whether the earlier course was taken in high school or college, and whether, in the latter case, course numbers are or are not duplicated.
 If continuation of previous study is involved (e.g., foreign language), proper placement for credit in University courses shall be determined by the department which presents the subject.

-A professional student in the School of Dentistry who receives the grade of E in a course may, with the permission of the dean, the instructor of the course, and the appropriate student progress committee of the school, be permitted to perform additional work and to take such exercises and examinations, including a final examination, as the department may prescribe.
-If the student completes such exercises and examinations successfully and satisfies the department and the student progress committee that he or she has a reasonable knowledge of the subject in question, the grade earned by the repetition may be awarded.
-The fact that the student originally earned an E is to be apparent on the record.
+A professional student in the School of Dentistry who receives a failing grade in a course may be permitted to re-register for the course, perform additional work, and take such exercises and examinations, including a final examination, as the course director may prescribe.
+This requires the permission of the dean and the course director, as well as the student progress committee of the School in the case of predoctoral students or the graduate program director in the case of graduate students.
+If the student successfully completes such exercises and examinations, and satisfies the course director, dean, and the student progress committee or graduate program director that the student has reasonable mastery of the subject in question, a passing grade may be awarded.
+The fact that the student originally earned a failing grade is to be apparent on the record.